SawhneySatvik/UniBuddy-Java/README.md

 9) Map-1 : Container Class for map of main campus.

-10) Map-2 : Container Class
+10) Map-2 : Container Class for map of annexure campus.